WebAssembly/component-model/design/mvp/CanonicalABI.md

-Supporting the requirement (introduced in the [explainer](Explainer.md#error-context-type)) that wasm code does not depend on the contents of `error-context` values for behavioral correctness, the debug message is completely discarded non-deterministically or, in the deterministic profile, always.
+Supporting the requirement (introduced in the [explainer](Explainer.md#error-context-type)) that wasm code does not depend on the contents of `error-context` values for behavioral correctness, the debug message is completely discarded nondeterministically or, in the deterministic profile, always.
 Importantly (for performance), when the debug message is discarded, it is not even lifted and thus the O(N) well-formedness conditions are not checked.
 (Note that `host_defined_transformation` is not defined by the